MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Twitter

 ## Technical
-* List your past projects and the technologies you used.
+* List your past projects and the main technologies you used (no need to mention jQuery or jQuery UI)
 * For each project, highlight one cool feature and a problem you solved while implementing it.
-	* Eg: Did you bootstrap some data to avoid extraneous AJAX requests?
+	* Did you bootstrap some data to avoid extraneous AJAX requests?
 Did you make some tough choices in your database schema?
 Did you use cookies to store anything other than a session token?
 * Look up how to spell and capitalize the technologies you mention.

+*A note on describing your projects*

+Your projects are one of the best things you have going for you so you should sell them well.
+Don't list every single library you used.
+What matters is the features you built and the problems you solved on the way.
+Anytime you had to sit back and think about a feature before implementing it, you were solving a problem.

+Make a list of five neat features in your app.
+Mentally step through the code that powers each feature.
+At every step, consider whether you could have built things differently.
+If looking back you find that there were actually many ways to do it, that's a good that sign you solved an interesting problem.

+ To get you brainstorming:
+    Did you find some clever way to DRY up your code?
+    Does you Javascript use any math to resize something in the DOM?
+    Did you use a library in a way that its author probably didn't expect?
+    Do you have any data that's nested one degree deeper than usual?
+    Did you override a Rails or Backbone.js method?
+    Do you ActiveRecord models have methods to run specific queries?

 ## Work
 Unless you worked as a web developer, this section is mainly to prove one thing:
 I am a functional member of society.

-Things to LEAVE OUT:
+Things to **leave out**:

 * Service jobs that paid the bills (waiter, grocery clerk, library assistant...).
 * Jobs or internships having nothing to do with computers or the web.

-Things to INCLUDE:
+Things to **include**:

 * Jobs where the web or some other computer technology was involved (eg. QA Tester).
    * Highlight a time when you taught yourself something technical on the job.